 Glossary of Heartburn Terms

-Gastroscopy: Procedure performed to examine the stomach and esophagus using a thin, lighted tube called a gastroscope, which is passed through the mouth and into the stomach.
+Gastroscopy: Procedure performed to examine the stomach, esophagus and duodenum using a thin, lighted tube called a gastroscope, or endoscope, which is passed through the mouth and into the stomach and duodenum.

-H2 blockers: A type of medication that falls into a group known as acid blockers or suppressors.
+H2 blockers: Histamine blockers - A type of medication that falls into a group known as acid blockers or suppressors.
 These drugs prevent a substance called histamine from stimulating acid production.

 Heart attack: Permanent damage to the heart muscle caused by a lack of blood supply to the heart for an extended time period.
 Some of the symptoms of a heart attack are similar to those of heartburn.

 Heartburn: A burning discomfort that is generally felt in the chest just behind the breastbone.
 The burning sensation results when harsh stomach juices come in contact with and irritate the delicate lining of the esophagus.
 (Also known as acid indigestion).

 Hernia: protrusion of part of a structure through the tissues normally containing it.